Follow the Planning our sustainable future project and get involved at Your Say

 What is Affordable Housing?

-Affordable housing is about having a range of properties people can afford without causing them difficulty in purchasing other necessities.
-It is commonly thought to mean not having to spend more than 30% of a person’s income per week.
+Affordable housing is about having a range of housing options people can afford without causing them difficulty in purchasing other necessities.
+A common measure is not having to spend more than 30% of a person’s income per week.

-Some types of housing may include granny flats, units, boarding houses, shared accommodation or social housing.
+Affordable housing can take any form, including single dwelling houses, granny flats, units, boarding houses, shared accommodation or social housing.

 What is Council Doing About Housing Affordability?